74% of its customers think sustainability is of global importance, and 67% are calling for tools to help them join the fight against climate change.

 Madrid, 4 May 2022 - PRESS RELEASE

 Banco Santander is taking its sustainability strategy and pledge to support its customers’ transition to a low-carbon economy a step further.
-A new feature on its website and app will enable retail customers in Spain to measure the carbon footprint of their direct debits and purchases with Santander cards.
+A new feature on its website and app will enable retail Santander Customers in Spain to measure the carbon footprint of their direct debits and purchases with Santander cards.

 This in-house developed service is a market first in Spain, thanks to its range of functions.
 It’s also available in Chile and will go live in Poland, Portugal and the UK in the coming months.